budlabs/bwp/README.md

 be able to blur the current wallpaper as well as lock the screen with the current wallpaper, so that's in here too.

+The development process was recorded and published to youtube as: [How to change wallpapers] on the [budlabs youtube channel].

 When a file is added to the *bwp library* (`BWP_DIR/walls`), it will get resized according to the environment variable `BWP_GEOMETRY`  (*defaults to the